0x7FF/BooruToolkit/README.md

 ## Usage

 Run the script and follow on-screen instructions.
-To skip the menu and use the most recent menu selection use argument `--update`

 ## Contributing